ava-labs/avalanche-docs/docs/subnets/create-a-vm-blobvm.md

 It accepts `IssueRawTxArgs` that contain transaction bytes.
 It processes the request as following

-- Unmarshal transaction bytes into VM-defined transaction object
+- Unmarshal transaction bytes into VM-defined transaction object.
-- Initialize transaction object with txID, digest hash, etc.
+- Initialize the transaction object with txID, digest hash, etc.
-- Submit transaction object to VM.
+- Submit the transaction object to VM.

 Similarly, all other services are implemented.